hmake98/Xenesis2018/README.md

 # Xenesis2018
 Website of LDRP techfest 2018.
-This website is designed and modified by me and my colleague.
+This website is designed and modified.